 Reducing CO2 in transport sector and an overview of the issues and what kind of horizontal solutions are available to solve these issues, including those related to the infrastructure2

-Contribution of Asphalt Pavements to reducing CO2 from vehicles – the importance of Rolling Resistance during the use phase of a pavement.
+Contribution of Asphalt Pavements to reduce CO2 from vehicles – the importance of Rolling Resistance during the use phase of a pavement.
 Technical background, pavement material, socio-economic benefits, implementation, partly provided from a National Road Authority‘s (NRA) perspective.3

 Sustainable use of additives and other products in asphalt mixtures to enhance quality, durability and recycling as well as to reduce emissions to become an even greener product.

 Decarbonisation will play a very important role in the future for our sector as will the expected change of mobility and both will have an impact on the future activities of the asphalt sector.
 Recognition of the key factors that will impact the sustainable ‘footprint’ of Asphalt is a priority.